+- enabling UE reachability by:

-- paging UE if UE is in IDLE state and respond other NF after the UE enters CM-CONNECTED state.
+- paging the UE if the UE is in CM-IDLE state and responding to the requester NF after the UE enters CM-CONNECTED state, or

-- response to the requester NF if UE is in CONNECTED state.
+- responding to the requester NF if UE is in CM-CONNECTED state.

 - providing the terminating domain selection information for IMS voice to the consumer NF.

+- enabling reachability of a list of UEs by: